francescozaniol/xsalt/examples/rss/README.md

 # Styled RSS

-In this example xsalt is used to transform an RSS feed into HTML:
+In this example Xsalt is used to transform an RSS feed into HTML:

 [rss.xml](./rss.xml) is the RSS source. [style.xsl](./style.xsl) defines how to transform the feed.